Capstone-Projects-2025-Fall/project-002-aac-api/documentation/docs/requirements/system-overview.md

 # System Overview

 ## Project Abstract
-This API allows developers to more easily connect their games to audio-to-text programs, allowing them to control the game with an AAC input.
-On playback the API will run an audio-to-text program and check if the produced text matches possible inputs in the connected game and execute them.
+This API enables developers to connect their games to AAC devices using audio input.
+It converts speech from the AAC device into text, matches it against predefined commands, and executes corresponding in-game actions.

 ## Conceptual Design
-The API will process audio outputs from AAC devices, translate them into game commands, and communicate those commands with games that are built in JavaScript.
-The API will use Node.js and Python for audio processing and machine learning.
-The API is modular, as developers can design audio-controlled games wihout handling AAC board input and enable in-game actions.
+The API processes audio from AAC devices, translates it into game commands, and communicates with games built in JavaScript.
+Node.js handles the server-side integration, while Python is used for audio processing and machine learning components.
+The API is modular, allowing developers to implement audio-controlled gameplay without handling low-level AAC board input.

+---

 ## Background
-The AAC API will be implemented by game developers looking to support voice input, specifically from the devices of AAC users.
-The API will access the system microphone, perform speech-to-text, and then return input to the game logic.
-Developers can define the words that the API will recognize.
+Game developers aiming to support AAC voice input can use this API to access the system microphone, perform speech-to-text conversion, and feed recognized inputs into game logic.
+Developers define the set of words or phrases the API recognizes, enabling customized gameplay experiences.

-Currently, there are a few AAC tools and assitive systems that support communication and accesibility with AAC devices, such as Microsoft's Xbox Adapative Controller, which is a controller desgined to offer creative input methods for those who are disabled and other software that uses eye-tracking as inputs with users with congnitive or physical disabilityes, but none use the AAC devices to act as game controllers, and more specifially with audio inputs.
+Existing AAC tools and assistive systems, such as Microsoft's Xbox Adaptive Controller or eye-tracking software for users with cognitive or physical disabilities, provide alternative input methods.
+However, none allow AAC devices to act as full game controllers using **audio input**.
+This API fills that gap, enabling seamless AAC-controlled gameplay.